Nauchnik/CAMBALA/README.md

 HOW TO BUILD

-Windows:

-> Download sources of from CAMBALA https://github.com/Nauchnik/Acoustics-at-home/archive/master.zip
+> Get sources of CAMBALA https://github.com/Nauchnik/Acoustics-at-home/archive/master.zip

-> Unzip the sources to the folder \Acoustics-at-home
+> Suppose that the sources are in the folder \Acoustics-at-home

-> Download a zip-archive with ALGLIB C++ sources from http://www.alglib.net/download.php
+> Download a zip-archive with the last version of the ALGLIB C++ sources from http://www.alglib.net/download.php

 > Unzip the archive to a default folder, e.g. \alglib-3.17.0.cpp.gpl.